datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 ### "Please, Abbot, perform my funerals as for a priest"

-Once you stop to investigate it, many aspects of the old man's request can be challenging.
+Once you pause to investigate it, many aspects of the old man's request can be challenging.

 "**perform my funerals**" - A first interrogation is on the subject of the funeral.
 The old man just said, _"I am released from the body of a fox"_.
 Thus himself and the body of the fox are two different things.
 When requesting for a funeral, is the old man asking for himself or for the fox?
 Are those two things the same or different?
 (Is that why the Book of Serenity has _"Fox drool is still there"_?)